Tag Archives: normal

 But now I’m ready.
 I’m going to face sadness and loneliness and fear if it kills me.
 I am going to find out whether or not it’s true that it’s better to be in a bad relationship than none at all.
 Obviously it’s not true, but like I said, fear is not always logical.

 And it’s going OK so far.
 Sometimes it does suck, but it’s not as bad as I thought it would be.
-Because when I was in a bad relationship, I still felt sad and lonely and afraid, but I also beat myself up for staying in a relationship just because I was afraid of being alone.
+Because when I was in a bad relationship, I still felt sad and lonely and afraid.
+But I also beat myself up for staying in a relationship just because I was afraid of being alone.
 It’s much better without that last part.

 I take that as a sign that God is looking out for me.